microsoft/OpenHack/byos/devops/ADO.md

 ### azuresp.json

 The `deploy-ado.sh` script creates `azuresp.json` file with Service Principal credentials.
 Service Principal has **Owner** role, and it's dedicated for the OpenHack only.

-Please save this file for future use by your team members.
+> **NOTE** Please keep this file for future use by your team members.

 ### Azure